cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 Typically, you'd want your rotation to work the other way - update the DB and then your vault - but we're using kubernetes secrets in this guide, which isn't built to handle secret rotation gracefully.
 For that, you'd want to use a better secrets management solution.

 ### Poll Application API [separate terminal]
-Before rotating, **you will run the commands in this section in a new and separate terminal** to poll the retrieve notes endpoint (GET `/note`).
+Before rotating, **you will run the commands in this section in a new and separate terminal** to poll the retrieve pets endpoint (GET `/pets`).
 This will allow you to see the request-response cycle of the application.
 If something goes wrong, like a database connection failure you will see it as a > 400 HTTP status code.

 First, setup the environment with `$APPLICATION_URL`.
 If you're using `minikube`:
 ```bash